escapin/ElectionManager/README.md

 ```
 make devenv
 ```

-This creates a locally runnable configuration for the web interface as well as download the sElect project from https://github.com/escapin/sElect.git and create the development environment for it.
-The created files can be removed by `make devclean`.
+It creates a locally runnable configuration for the web interface, it downloads the sElect system and creates the development environment for it.
+This operation can be reverted by `make devclean`.

-Once the development environment is created, nginx will have to be configured before the server can be started.

-In order to minimize the requirement for root privileges, the default configuration is having nginx listen on port 8443 instead of port 80 or 443 (http or ssl respectively).
-Therefore, to run the system locally, port 80 has to be redirected to port 8443.
-A suitable nginx configuration has been created along with the development environment, which can be started with
+The *nginx* HTTP server is configured to redirect the traffic from ports 80 and 433 to port 8443:

 ```
 ./setup_nginx.sh
 ```

-Non-root user might be prompted for [sudo] password.
-Since listening to ports below 1024 requires root privileges, this cannot be avoided.
+Since, by UNIX standard, listening to ports below 1024 (privilege ports) requires *superuser privileges*, this command requires [sudo] password.

-Both the server and the necessary nginx session, which listens to port 8443 and serves the system, can now be started without root
+The nginx sessions and the election manager server can be started by
-privileges:

 ```
 ./run.sh
 ```

-When starting the server for the first time, after creating the development environment, or the file holding passwords has been corrupted/removed, the user will be prompted to enter a password and confirm it.
-This password can be used to remove any election, even if it has been secured with a different password.
+When starting the server for the first time, the user will be prompted to enter the administrator password which can be used to manage any election, even if protected by a different password.

 The nginx process created above can be stopped by

 ```
 ./stop_nginx.sh
 ```

-and the user will be prompted for [sudo] password again, in order to end the instance created by the [sudo] user.
+(The user will be prompted for [sudo] password again, in order to end the instance created by the superuser).